isabella232/kedro-retro-june-2021/slides.md

 layout: quote
 ---
 # 🔮 A look to the future

+- Experiment tracking
-- Packaging
+- Packaging improvements
-- Config
+- Configuration overhaul
-- GE?
+- Diffing with Dolt

 <Speaker name="Joel"/>
 <Socials />

 ---
 <h1>🧪 Experiment tracking is coming to Kedro!</h1>

 <div v-click>